OpenConext/Stepup-VM/README.md

   - Copy the client ID to environment/yubico_client_id.
 E.g. `echo '12345' > ./environment/yubico_client_id`.
   - Copy the secret key to environment/yubico_secret_key.
 E.g. `echo 'AAAAAAAAAAAAAAAAAAAAAAAAAAA=' > ./environment/yubico_secret_key`.

 2. Put the ID of your YubiKey in environment/yubikey_id.
 E.g. `echo '12345678' > ./environment/yubikey_id`.
 This ID is printed on your YubiKey.
+If this id is less then 8 characters prepend with 0'.

 During creation of the new environment new, random, passwords and certificates are generated.
 Because it is convenient to have some simple known passwords there is a script that sets these passwords: